Transfer Credits for Undergraduate Programs

 - Start and end date

 - Number of contact hours

 - Course/training description

-If your life and work experiences have allowed you to develop competency and skills in particular subject areas, you may choose to demonstrate this competency through a course test-out.
-Test-out means you will be granted access to a Champlain College Online course and have the opportunity to demonstrate your competency by completing the final assessment for the course, without fully enrolling in it.
+If your life and work experiences have allowed you to develop competency and skills in specific subject areas, you may choose to demonstrate this through course test-out.
 Depending on the nature of the class the assessment could be a final exam, paper, project or several homework assignments.
 Test-out allows you to receive credit for a course if you pass the final assessment with a grade of C or better.

-Can I find out whether course credits I've already earned at another college will transfer before I apply?
+Can I find out whether credits I earned at another college will transfer before I apply?

-At Champlain College, we are passionate about helping our students complete their degrees, and we will work diligently to be certain that you are provided with your maximum transfer credits possible.
-To get a full picture of your prior education, professional experience, and any certifications or trainings that we might convert to transfer credits, we require that you first complete an application.
+At Champlain College Online we are passionate about helping our students complete their degrees, and we work diligently to be certain you are provided with your maximum transfer credits possible.
+To get a full picture of your prior education, professional experience, and any certifications or trainings we might convert to transfer credits, we require that you first complete the application.
 There is no cost to apply, and our application is designed to ensure that every potential transfer credit opportunity is taken into account.Link to this FAQ

 How does Champlain determine if a course is eligible for transfer credits?